Windsor Link Railway: Approval process

 In a post on the Thames web forum on 13 December 2012, Bathurst stated, "No houses in Windsor or Datchet are necessary to be demolished to provide either the new tunnel in Windsor or the road underpass in Datchet."
 This was changed later on in the planning process, which impacted several houses in Bridgewater Terrace.

 There were multiple local concerns to be addressed, including improving and protecting the riverside environment, and views raised by Cllr Colin Rayner on technical challenges and disruptions during construction.
 The local concerns include the fact that the link railway track and new station complex and roadways, with their additional commercial offices and related facilities, are planned to be constructed on National Trust land.
 The construction will be funded by building residential properties along much of the riverside area that overlooks ancient Eton College flood meadows.

 Proposals for both phases of the project were submitted to the government on 31 July 2018.

 It was rejected by the government in December 2018.

 However, in February 2019, two months after being rejected, a letter was sent to the promoters from the Department for Transport stating they had reassessed the case for Phase 1 of the plan (Slough-Staines via a new station at Windsor Royal) and stated that this could have big benefits.
 This section of the project could be running in five years.
 This letter has not been publicly shared or published to verify the claims of the promoter of the plan.

-In March 2019, an independent political party representing the interests of the Royal Borough of Windsor and Maidenhead set out its policies in a document called "The Borough First," which opposed the Windsor Link railway.
+In March 2019, an independent political party claiming to represent the interests of the Royal Borough of Windsor and Maidenhead set out its policies in a document called "The Borough First," which opposed the Windsor Link railway.